Datta-Sawant/Bangalore-Housing-Price-Prediction/README.md

 ## Deployemnt :

-- The web app has been build using basic HTML, CSS, Javascript, Flask and AWS.
+- The web app has been build using basic HTML, CSS, Javascript, Flask and AWS EC2.

 ## 1.